-On can find the Magento extension packed up in the following: System > Magento Marketplace> Package Extensions).
+On can find the extensions in Magento packed up in the following: System > Magento Marketplace> Package Extensions).

-Magento modules are clubbed to form or develop a Magento extension, as these module packages are the vital packets to create an extension.
-The purpose can be for the community or enterprises users.
+Magento modules are clubbed to form or develop the extensions Magento, as these module packages are the vital packets to create an extension.
+The purpose can be for the community or enterprise users.

 Once developed, these packed modules of Magento were published on the Magento marketplace.

-Still, want more about the difference between Magento extension and module?
+Still, want more about the difference between Extensions in Magento and Modules?
 Then got the deep here.

-Magento Extensions and Modules: Technically, How They Differ Each Other?
+Magento Extensions and Magento Modules: Technically, How They Differ Each Other?